 o Second, the content moderation companies have to make sure that the content they approve does not encourage harm against any individual or institution.
 For example, they might be asked to disable comments that encourage social media violence, or might have to remove a video that portrays the execution of a terrorist act.

-The key here is that the content moderation companies have to stay objective and make sure they have taken into consideration the individual or institution being targeted.
-Not taking into account the person, institution or situation might mean that the company commits social media faux pas, which will not help its cause.
+The key here is that content moderation companies have to stay objective and make sure they have taken into consideration the individual or institution being targeted.
+Not considering the person, institution or situation might mean that the company commits social media faux pas, which will not help its cause.